kelemen/netbeans-gradle-project/readme.md

 You can open a folder as a project in NetBeans like with any other project and start editing the code without actually generating any other NetBeans project files.

+**About J2EE projects**: This plugin sees web projects as simple J2SE projects with an additional "webapp" directory, so many features related to web projects will be disabled in Gradle projects.
+If someone is willing to write a plugin for Gradle web projects, I will gladly help such an effort.
+The Gradle plugin can already be extended, so you don't need to implement features already there.

 You can read more about the plugin on the [wiki pages](https://github.com/kelemen/netbeans-gradle-project/wiki).

 Troubleshooting